How to link a child to their parent

 To link a child in the Children module with a parent in the Address Book you first need to have the parent in the Address Book module.
 Children can exist in the Children module without a linked parent in the Address Book i.e. as an unlinked parent, with the parent contact details recorded against the child contact.

 Link the child to the parent

 On the child's profile page you will now see the linked primary parent in the "parent" section.
-The "At this address" box on the right hand side of the screen is also quite useful, as it shows the child's entire household.
+The "At this address" box on the right hand side of the screen is also quite useful, as it shows the child's entire household and any linked relationships.
 As you link each child in a family to a parent, sibling relationships and relationships to other household members are also created (as shown in "At this address").

 Does it matter which parent you link the child to?

 For instance, you may find yourself linking one sibling to the mother and another sibling to the father.
 Not to worry - ChurchSuite puts all the pieces together as long as "Mother" and "Father" are linked in the Address Book (e.g. marital status married, separated or cohabiting).

 Why can I only link a child to one parent?